hybridgroup/taskmapper/README.md

 # ticketmaster

-ticketmaster is a Gem which eases communicating with various project management and ticket tracking systems.
+Ticketmaster is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.

 **This code is under development.**